kevintyll/resque_manager/README.markdown

 Once installed, you now have a resque controller, so you can get to the ui with:  http://your_domain/resque.

+If you have your default routes disabled, which you should if you have a RESTful API, then you'll need to add this to the top of your routes.rb file.

+    # Resque UI
+    map.connect 'resque/:action/:id', :controller => 'resque'

 Dependencies
 ------------

-This plugin requires the resque 1.5 gem and of course the redis gem.
+This plugin requires the resque 1.5 or higher gem and of course the redis gem.

     sudo gem install resque

+This gem now required the resque-status 0.2.2 or higher gem as well.

+    sudo gem install resque-status

 Times Fixed
 -----------